 Today I’m starting off a new topic, called “5 Reasons …”.
 Five reasons why you need things, why you should do things or not, or why to love things or just hate them.
 I’ll start this by giving you five reasons why you need an architect in your software development project.

-The reasons provided here are inspired by the great article of Daniel Akenine in the Microsoft Architecture Journal No. 15 (
+The reasons provided here are inspired by the great article of Daniel Akenine in the Microsoft Architecture Journal No. 15 (Link).
+The article gives the results of a study from IASA Sweden on the roles of an architect.

 1. Architects can handle complexity